+86-159 9860 6917

 - Common applications include road bases, embankments, retaining walls, and load-bearing structures.

 In contrast, nonwoven geotextiles are better suited for filtration and drainage rather than structural reinforcement.
 While both types are useful, woven geotextiles are the go-to solution when soil needs long-term stabilization and support.
+For a comprehensive guide, see how geotextiles for erosion control enhance slope stability.

-- Filtration control: Allows water to pass through while retaining soil particles, preventing washout and surface erosion.
+- Filtration Control: Allows water to pass through while retaining soil particles, preventing washout and surface erosion.

-- Runoff management: Slows down surface water flow, reducing erosive force during heavy rainfall.
+- Runoff Management: Slows down surface water flow, reducing erosive force during heavy rainfall.

-- Drainage support: Minimizes pore water pressure buildup, lowering the risk of slope failure.
+- Drainage Support: Minimizes pore water pressure buildup, lowering the risk of slope failure.

 What Is Slope Erosion Control Fabric?

 Slope erosion control fabric is a specialized type of geotextile material designed to protect and stabilize soil on sloped or inclined surfaces.
-It is commonly manufactured from woven or nonwoven synthetic fibers and is installed directly over exposed soil to reduce erosion caused by water runoff, rainfall impact, and wind.
+It is commonly manufactured from woven or nonwoven synthetic fibers and installed directly over exposed soil to reduce erosion caused by water runoff, rainfall impact, and wind.

-Key functions and characteristics
+Key functions and characteristics:

 - Surface soil protection: Forms a protective cover that reduces soil displacement caused by rainfall and surface flow.